top of page

 Ski mountaineering

-Ski Mountaineering Course
+Private - Ski Mountaineering Course

 Advanced skiers need a specific skillset to keep them safe and moving in steep and technical terrain and this backcountry skiing based course focuses on just that.
 This course operates from an overnight basecamp in the Wasatch alpine and is truly a fun time!